cgbonn/btfapps/README.md

 btfapps
 =======

-This is a suited of auxiliary applications for Bidirectional Texture Functions (BTFs).
+This is a suite of auxiliary applications for Bidirectional Texture Functions (BTFs).

 It currently contains the following utilities: